nickchase/k0s/docs/raspberry-pi4.md

 Ubuntu uses [cloud-init] to allow for automated customizations of the system configuration.
 The cloud-init configuration files are located on the boot partition of the SD card.
-You can mount that partition and modify those, e.g. to provision network configuration, users, authorized SSH keys, additional packages and also an automatic installation of k0s.
+You can mount that partition and modify them, for example to provision network configuration, users, authorized SSH keys, additional packages--or an automatic installation of k0s.

 After you have prepared the SD card, plug it into the Raspberry Pi and boot it up.
-Once cloud-init finished bootstrapping the system, the default login credentials are set to user `ubuntu` with password `ubuntu` (which you will be prompted to change on first login).
+Once cloud-init finishes bootstrapping the system, the default login credentials are set to user `ubuntu` with password `ubuntu` (which you will be prompted to change on first login).